elephant-xyz/AI-Agent/README.md

 ## Installation

-you can run the tool to use the county base script using `--transform` and provide the zip file using `--input-zip` :
+you can run the tool to use the county base script using `--transform --group county` and provide the zip file using `--input-zip` :

 ```bash
 uvx --from git+https://github.com/elephant-xyz/AI-Agent test-evaluator-agent --transform --input-zip path_to_your_zip_file.zip